hrmoh/gasmeterapp-drdos/README.md

 I do not now recall even how I did compile this code (there must be some SDK and tools provided by vendors).

-It requires an Iran System compatible font to be installed on the device (FARSI.FNT or SAYEH.FNT).
+It requires an Iran System compatible font to be installed on the device (FARSI.FNT on root of drive B).
 I may be able to find compiled binaries and installation instructions somewhere and publish them through releases.

 Application end user manual in Persian is still available [here](http://arakara.gozir.com/products/3100/manual/).